1 Language Models: What and Why

 Feature-based adaptation

-Feature-based adaptation is the simplest way to adapt existing NLP task pipelines to benefit from pre-trained language models.
+Feature-based adaptation is the simplest way to adapt traditional NLP systems to benefit from pre-trained language models.

-It means taking embeddings from any pre-trained LM and “plugging” them in as features in whatever NLP task you are working on, instead of using OHE vectors, as a drop-in replacement.
-This supports any type of classifier, including those that are not neural nets.
+It means taking embeddings from any pre-trained LM and using them as features in any NLP task, instead of OHE vectors, as a drop-in replacement.
+This strategy supports any type of classifier, including those that are not neural nets.

 Fine-tuning

-The term fine-tuning is reminiscent of transfer learning literature, especially as related to computer vision.3
+The term fine-tuning is reminiscent of transfer learning literature, especially as related to computer vision.6

-To fine-tune a pre-trained language model to a specific NLP task, you replace the last layers in the LM neural net with task-specific layers.
-That way you will have a neural net that will solve your task but will be augmented by all the previous LM layers.
+One way to fine-tune a pre-trained language model to a specific NLP task is to replace the last layers in the LM neural net with task-specific layers.
+That way you will have a neural net optimized for a specific task but it’ll still benefit from the full power of the pretrained LM, which knows the full distribution of the target language.

 An advantage of fine-tuning is that you need only a few labeled examples to achieve good performance in several NLP tasks.
 This helps reduce costs, as labeled data is expensive to obtain.

-When fine-tuning an LM, you can either fully freeze all LM layers and only perform backpropagation in the last task-specific layers or you can let all parameters in the network be freely updated by backprop.
-This can only be done if the task-specific algorithm is also a neural net, however.
+When fine-tuning an LM, you can either fully freeze all LM layers and only perform backpropagation on the last task-specific layers or you can let all parameters in the network be freely updated.
+This can only be done if the task-specific model is also a neural net, however.

 In-context Learning

-The last way we can leverage pre-trained LMs for downstream NLP tasks is by using the so-called in-context learning strategy.
+The last way we can leverage pre-trained LMs for downstream NLP tasks is through in-context learning.
 It’s the most versatile use of LMs we have seen so far.

-Now, what happens if you can fully describe an NLP task in free-form text and then feed that “context” to LMs and ask it to start generating word tokens, with no extra supervised fine-tuning?
-This is called in-context learning.4
+Now, what happens if you can fully describe an NLP task in free-form text and then feed it as input to LMs and ask it to predict the next words, one at a time?
+This is in-context learning.

 In-context learning may be subdivided into few-shot, one-shot, and zero-shot: Few-shot and one-shot refer to cases where you provide a few examples or one example, respectively, of the task you want an LM to complete.
-Zero-shot in-context learning, no examples are provided in the context.
-A more detailed explanation will be given in Chapter 11.
+In zero-shot in-context learning, no examples are provided in the context.

-The key characteristic of in-context learning is that it requires no extra training whatsoever; Not only is the pretraining unsupervised but also the inference step—no parameter updates are performed at inference time.
+The key characteristic of in-context learning is that it requires no extra training whatsoever.
+Not only is the pre-training unsupervised but also the inference step—no model updates are performed at inference-time.

-A simple way to see zero-shot in-context learning at work is to take any text, append the string “TL;DR”5 to it, and feed that into an LLM as the prompt.
-This is what is shown in Figure 1.14: since the model is trained on a large dataset, there were many cases where it saw the string “TL;DR”, followed by a summary of the previous block of text.
-When given some text followed by “TL;DR”, it will provide a summary of whatever text was given!
+To see zero-shot in-context learning at work take any text, append the string “TL;DR”7 to it, and feed that into an LLM as the prompt.
+This is shown in Figure 1.13: Since the LLMs are trained on large datasets, there were many cases where it saw the string “TL;DR”, followed by a summary of the previous block of text.
+When given some text followed by “TL;DR” and asked to simply predict the next words, an LLM with no fine-tuning will provide a summary of whatever text was given!

-Being able to have LMs solve NLP tasks from free-form descriptions is surprising, and it was clear we were entering uncharted waters.
-However, that was still not perfect, and it’s not trivial to make an LM understand what text you want it to produce without more specific optimization.
+Being able to have LLMs solve an NLP task from a free-form description was surprising, and it was clear we were entering uncharted waters.
+However, that was still not perfect, and it’s not trivial to make an LLM understand what text you want it to produce without more specific optimization.
 This is where instruction-tuning and alignment come in.

 1.5 Instruction-tuning and Model Alignment: ChatGPT and Beyond

-Now we’ll explain how we go from vanilla6 LMs to models that can answer questions and follow instructions given in natural language, such as ChatGPT.
+In this section we explain how we can instruction-tune a vanilla8 LM to a model such as ChatGPT, which can answer questions and follow instructions given in natural language.
 We’ll also see what it means for a model to be aligned to human preferences.

-6 Pre-trained, large language models that were not instruction-tuned are called vanilla LMs or base models.
+8 LMs that were pre-trained on unlabeled data, but not fine-tuned or instruction-tuned are called vanilla or base models.

-In the next sub-sections, we will explain what instruction-tuning and alignment are, where they differ, cover the main approaches for tuning, and then briefly explain how this connects with ChatGPT: the first major LLM-based product (and perhaps the reason you are reading this book).
+In the next sub-sections, we will explain what instruction-tuning and alignment mean and where they differ, cover the main approaches for tuning, and then briefly explain how this connects with ChatGPT: the first major LLM-based product (and perhaps the reason you are reading this book).

 1.5.1 Teaching models to follow instructions